 - Customer Community — license for high-volume and can hold up to 7 million users without degradation of performance.

 - Customer Community Plus — role-based Customer Community license.
 This community is best suited when there are unlimited number of logins for managing client Support.

 Where ‘Customer Communities’ are good for B2C Community, ‘Partner communities’ are best suited for B2B Communities.
 Partner Communities allows for up to 300k users without degradation of performance or additional charges.
 It’s a “premium” license, having all the Customer Communities license capabilities plus access to sharing, roles, reports, and dashboards.

 Each of the customer community and partner community licenses comes in two flavors: member-based and login-based.

 - Users with member-based licenses can log in to communities as often as they want

-- Users with login-based licenses consumes a login each time they logs in to the community
+- Users with login-based licenses consume a login each time they log in to the community

 - Users on either license can access multiple Communities